When it comes to sleep, it's not just about quantity (the 7 to 8 hours that experts say you need). Quality counts, too.

 Before turning in, try these tips to unwind:

 Chronic pain can disrupt your sleep.
 If an achy back or hip routinely wakes you up, it's time to take a look at what you're resting on.
 It might be time to:

+- Get a new mattress.
 "Mattresses lose support with age and use," Breus says.
-He recommends buying a new mattress at least every 7 years.
-Buy a new mattress even more often if you have severe back or joint pain).
+He recommends buying a new one at least every 7 years (or more frequently if you have severe back or joint pain).
 Research suggests a more flexible mattress eases back pain better than an ultra-firm one.